 You can add a variety of adapters to the expansion slots on the riser card.
-Your computer comes with an IBM-installed graphics adapter in one of the expansion slots.
-Some models come with an IBM-installed SCSI adapter.
 For information on locating the riser card, see "Locating Components" on page 8.
-To install or remove the riser card, see "Installing the Riser Card" on page 60 or "Removing the Riser Card" on page 15.
+To install or remove the riser card, see "Installing the Riser Card" on page 67 or "Removing the Riser Card" on page 16.